-One evening R a 1 year old Chihuahua decided to jump off the couch, that proved to be less than ideal and instantly after a yelp she could not put any weight on the front left leg.
+One evening, R a 1 year old Chihuahua, decided to jump off the couch which proved to be less than ideal.
+Instantly, after a yelp, she could not put any weight on the front left leg.

 The owner went to their own vets who took radiographs and decided that a referral would be the best way to go forward.

-R was admitted and under general anaesthetic the fracture was reduced and a 2.0 T plate was used to stabilise and competes the fracture.
+R was admitted and under general anaesthetic, the fracture was reduced and a 2.0 T plate was used to stabilise and compress the fracture.
 Post operative radiographs showed a good reduction and alignment with one longish screw proximally.

 R made a quick recovery and she went home the same evening.

 5 weeks after surgery radiography revealed good healing and R was discharged